 While agents may initially have reservations about AI monitoring feeling intrusive, most quickly come to appreciate the guidance that AI assistance offers.
-Understanding what actions to take to optimize conversions and increase PTP rates provides a sense of control and increases workplace satisfaction.
+Understanding what actions to take to optimize conversions and increase success rates provides a sense of control and increases workplace satisfaction.

 Digital Channel Analytics: The Next Frontier